Furikuda/bork/docs/installation.rst

 Distribution Package
 --------------------

-Some distributions might offer a ready-to-use ``borgbackup`` package which can be installed with the package manager.
+Some distributions might offer a ready-to-use ``borkbackup`` package which can be installed with the package manager.

 .. important:: Those packages may not be up to date with the latest
-               Borg releases.
+               Bork releases.
 Before submitting a bug
                report, check the package version and compare that to our latest release then review :doc:`changes` to see if the bug has been fixed.
-Report bugs to the package maintainer rather than directly to Borg if the package is out of date in the distribution.
+Report bugs to the package maintainer rather than directly to Bork if the package is out of date in the distribution.

 .. keep this list in alphabetical order